nhsconnect/eps-dos-api/docs/pages/develop/develop_overview.md

 * Address
   - Address line _x 4_
   - Postcode
-* Patient Contact Details
+* Patient contact details, which should not be publicly available
   - Phone
   - Web
-* Prescriber Contact Details
+* Contact details for prescriber use, which should not be publicly available
   - Phone
   - Fax
   - Email